-Charleston Southern University has a zero tolerance policy for the use, possession and/or distribution of illegal drugs on or off campus.
-When a violation of the CSU drug policy occurs (see Disciplinary Offenses), CSU officials will charge individuals involved with a campus violation and may notify the North Charleston Police Department.
-If found responsible by a CSU hearing panel or official, regardless of the actions taken by civil authorities, the individual will be immediately suspended from the University.
-A student suspected of illegal drug use may be requested to provide a urine and/or hair sample for drug analysis testing.
-Refusal to supply a urine and/or hair sample will be considered a positive test result for drugs.
+Charleston Southern University students are prohibited from the unlawful behavior as it relates To the possession, distribution, manufacture, and all illegal drugs on or off campus. (see Disciplinary Offenses), CSU officials will charge individuals involved with a campus violation and may notify the North Charleston Police Department.
+If found responsible by a CSU hearing panel or official, regardless of the actions taken by civil authorities, the individual will be subject to sanctions, suspension, or expulsion from the university.
+A student suspected of illegal drug use me be requested to provide a urine and/or hair sample for drug analysis testing.
+Refusal to comply will be considered a positive test result for drugs.
 If a student attempts to adulterate, substitute or manipulate his/her specimen during the collection process, it will be treated in the same fashion as a positive drug test.
 Students knowingly in the presence of any illegal drugs may be suspended or receive a lesser penalty based upon individual circumstances.